 CollaboRATE

 CollaboRATE [8] consists of three questions rated from 0 to 9.
-Sum the three ratings and then multiply by 3.704 to get a final score on a scale of 0 to 100.
+Two scores can be built: CollaboRATE mean and CollaboRATE top score.
+For CollaboRATE mean, sum the three ratings and then multiply by 3.704 to get a final score on a scale of 0 to 100.
 A score of 0 means no effort was made whilst a score of 100 means every effort was made.

+On the original publication the score was computed anyway in case of at least one missing item.
+However, as stated in the original publication, the acceptability of CollaboRATE items was demonstrated by less than 1% (8/1341) of participants missing any of the items.

+For CollaboRATE top score For CollaboRATE top score participants should be coded as 1 (yes) when they recorded the highest response on the scale for all 3 items and as 0 (no)

+in all other situations.

-Speilberger State Anxiety Inventory (STAI)
+Short Form Spielberger State Anxiety Inventory (STAI)

-The STAI six item consists of six statements measured on a 4-point Likert scale and will be scored as for the full STAI.
-After reversing the scores for positive statements, total scores are calculated (ranging from 6 to 21).
+The STAI six items (short form) consists of six statements measured on a 4-point Likert scale and will be scored as for the full STAI.
+After reversing the scores for positive statements, total scores are calculated (ranging from 6 to 24).
 A higher score therefore indicates greater anxiety.
+In case of a missing item the overall score is set to missing

 Breast Cancer Treatment Choices

 Correct responses are given a score of 1 whilst incorrect and ‘unsure’ responses are scored as 0.
+An overall score will be computed for sections A1 (range 0-8) and A2 (range 0-6) summing up the score of the single items.

 Brief Illness Perceptions Questionnaire (IPQ)